VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilaki@totsili.com**

-- ⚡ Daily fun fact: **The Koala bear is not really a bear, but is really related to the kangaroo and the wombat.**
+- ⚡ Daily fun fact: **China has more English speakers than the United States**

 <!-- Contact -->
 <h3 align="left">Connect with me:</h3>